spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 <br />

 1. Review the cluster details page, which can be accessed by clicking anywhere on the gateway widget.
-The details page contains information of every orchestration step including an indication of the current task being performed.
+The details page contains information about every orchestration step, including the current task.
 Any intermittent errors will be displayed on the cluster details page next to the relevant orchestration task.

 2. Click on the **Events** tab to review lower-level operations being performed for the various orchestration steps.